mitsuba-renderer/enoki/docs/nested.rst

         vmulps      xmm0, xmm0, xmm1
         ret

-Enoki uses SSE4.2 instructions that "waste" the last component, leading to more compact code in this case.
+Here, Enoki has organized the 3D vectors as 4D arrays that "waste" the last component, allowing for more compact sequence of SSE4.2 instructions with fewer shuffles.
 This is better but still not ideal: of the 12 instructions (a reduction by 50% compared to the previous example), 3 are vectorized, 2 are scalar, and 1 is a (slow) horizontal reduction.
 The remaining 6 are shuffle and move instructions.

 A better solution
 -----------------